 • How do you get more out of knowledge?

 Implementing a knowledge management process can be a significant change.
 Create a step-by-step plan with a timeline.
-Put some employees in charge of this transformation and investigate knowledge management software to make the process more efficient.
+Put some employees in charge of this transformation and investigate knowledge base software to make the process more efficient.

 Look also for ways to keep improving your knowledge management process.
 Look for new ways of identifying knowledge, keep creating new resources, and update existing resources regularly.
 Listen to feedback from employees and decide on metrics you can use to assess the performance of this new system.